CLR-MO/standard-coding/README.md

 ## Variables
-### Plural and Singular
-The desire here is to provide allowance for conventional naming along with the custom possession style naming:
-`item_id` : an item's id (conventional styling) `item_ids` : id of each item (conventional styling) `items_id` : an item's id
-`items_ids` : an item's multiple ids
-`itemss_id` : id of each item
-`itemss_ids` : ids of each item (each item has multiple ids)
+See @{Naming Ambiguity}

 ### Class
-When a variable represents a class instance, capitalize first letter `$User = new User` vs `$user = 'bob'`
+When a variable represents a class instance (of a non-native class), capitalize first letter `$User = new User` vs `$user = 'bob'`